-After a motorcycle accident, dealing with insurance companies is an unavoidable inevitability for crash victims.
+After a motorcycle accident, dealing with insurance companies is an inevitability for crash victims.
 No one expects insurance negotiations to be a walk in the park or without a certain amount of tedium.

-However, what they're often not prepared for is just how difficult it can be to secure a fair financial settlement that sufficiently covers their losses.
+However, what they're often not prepared for is just how difficult it can be to secure a financial settlement that sufficiently covers their losses.

 In some cases, it may even seem like insurance adjusters are actively working against motorcycle accident victims, rather than trying to help them.
-Unfortunately, that's not unjustified paranoia on the part of the victim—it's often standard operating procedure for insurance carriers protecting the bottom line.
+Unfortunately, that's not unjustified paranoia on the part of the victim—it's often the standard operating procedure for insurance carriers protecting the bottom line.

 If you're seriously injured in a motorcycle accident caused by another person or entity's negligence, here's what you need to know about dealing with insurance companies.

 Adjusters representing the potential at-fault drivers or other entities are often eager to get in touch with crash victims, so bikers should expect this contact sooner rather than later.
 In some cases, carries even dispatch an adjuster to the scene of the accident to discuss “options” with the victim.

 However, these options are rarely in the best interest of injured motorcyclists, which is why it's so important for victims to handle early contacts with an insurance company with care.

 In the moments, days, and weeks following a motorcycle accident, adjusters may offer victims an on-the-spot settlement, discourage them from consulting an attorney about their legal rights, or ask them to provide a recorded statement about the crash.
 These are all terrible ideas that likely benefit the insurance company more than the victim.

 Accepting a settlement before a victim's injuries and losses are fully understood is particularly dangerous.
 Once an agreement is made, it can't be modified—even if the victim's injuries change or worsen.